Switzerland's lead in the number of Bitcoin ATMs — a lesson for Germany

 Infrastructure cannot be viewed in isolation from its surroundings.
 Switzerland has consistently built an environment conducive to crypto projects—from startups and conferences to stable regulations.
 The slogan "Crypto Valley" is not just marketing.
 It is a shorthand term describing a real concentration of companies, capital, and know-how.

-This translates into users.
-The greater the visibility of the industry, the lower the barrier to entry for people outside it.
-In turn, growing interest justifies further installations of devices.
-More points mean easier access, and easier access generates further demand.
+This benefits users.
+The greater the industry's visibility, the lower the barrier to entry for people outside it.
+Growing interest, in turn, justifies further installations.
+More locations mean easier access, and easier access generates further demand.

-The mechanism is simple: scale breeds scale.
-And that is precisely why Swiss cities maintain their lead in the number of Bitcoin ATM.
+The mechanism is simple: scale begets scale.
+That is precisely why Swiss cities maintain their lead in the number of Bitcoin ATMs.

-How to Use Bitcoin ATM Switzerland Without Making Common Mistakes
+How to Use a Bitcoin ATM in Switzerland Without Making Common Mistakes

 Most problems with the first transaction are not caused by the device itself.
-Most often, it is the rush, lack of preparation, or carelessness when checking the details that cause problems.
-This can be easily avoided.
+Most often they're due to rushing, lack of preparation, or carelessness when checking the details.
+Such problems can be easily avoided.

 1. Set up your wallet in advance.